 If you have content to contribute to the site (links, articles, studies), feel free to get in touch with us on our Contact Us page.

 James is the Founder and Editor of The Urban Country.
-He is a Technology Consultant, Writer, year-round bicyclist, and seasonal kayaker living in downtown Toronto.
+He is an Entrepreneur, Technology Consultant, year-round bicyclist, and seasonal kayaker living in downtown Toronto.
 James grew up in the Niagara region and began using a bicycle for transportation at a very young age.
-He loves traveling, exploring, being outdoors and he rarely leaves home without his camera.
+He loves traveling, running, exploring, and being outdoors as much as possible.
 You can contact James at email@example.com